lady-h-world/My_Garden/reading_pages/Secret_Guest/deploy_ai_app7.md

 <p>
 <img align="right" src="https://github.com/lady-h-world/My_Garden/blob/main/images/lady_heart_manga/product_design.png" width="276" height="261" /></p>

-Local Stream is a simple app, but before achieving this result, Lady H. failed 3 versions because they can't achieve smooth user experience.
-The key of building a product is not just to check model performance, we have to keep a good balance between smooth user experience and satisfying model performance.
-Because missing either factor, users won't use your app.
+Local Stream is a simple app, but before achieving this result, Lady H. went through three failed versions due to issues with user experience.
+The key to building a successful product is not just ensuring model performance but also maintaining a good balance between smooth user experience and satisfying model performance.
+If either factor is lacking, users won't use your app.

-Initially, Lady H. plans to use Instagram to show local activities, because it provides fun photos taken by ordinary people in a wide variety of traveling spots, the photos are up-to-date and it's free.
-In order to search for most relevant photos from Instagram, Lady H. tried sentiment analysis and different ranking formulas.
-However, Instagram provides strong security settings that once it detects activities like bots, it requires different kinds of manually authentication, and Lady H. couldn't find a way to automatically bypass the authentication requests.
-So have to find other solutions for image search.
+At first, Lady H. intended to utilize Instagram to showcase local activities due to its collection of fun photos taken by ordinary people in various travel destinations.
+These photos are up-to-date and available for free.
+In an effort to search for the most relevant photos on Instagram, Lady H. experimented with sentiment analysis and different ranking formulas.
+However, Instagram has strong security settings, once it detected bot-like activities, it prompts additional manual authentication steps.
+Lady H. couldn't find a way to automatically bypass these authentication requests, so she had to explore alternative solutions for image search.

 Here are the examples of image search using Instagram:

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/ins_image_search.png" width="731" height="814" />

-It is indeed a pity for not being able to use Instagram photos.
-However, often times, bad news will become good news!
-Lady H. later found the image search results provided by Apify Image Scraper or Google Custom Search are both more relevant and more specific than Instagram.
-Besides, to achieve current user experience, Lady H. went through trial and error to test how to ensure image search quality while shorten image search & loading time.
+It's unfortunate not being able to use Instagram photos.
+However, every cloud has a silver lining!
+Lady H. later discovered that the image search results provided by Apify Image Scraper or Google Custom Search are both more relevant and specific compared to Instagram.
+Additionally, to achieve the desired user experience, Lady H. experimented through trial and error to find ways to ensure image search quality while reducing image search and loading times.

 <p>
 <img align="left" src="https://github.com/lady-h-world/My_Garden/blob/main/images/lady_heart_manga/loggin_off.png" width="252" height="237" /></p>

-Even OpenAI wasn't the initial choice to provide travel suggestions.
-Lady H. tried web scraping to extract recommendations from popular travel websites, also tried famous tools such as [Langchain][1].
-But finally considering output quality, user experience and financial cost, Lady H. decided to use OpenAI API.
+Initially, OpenAI wasn't the first choice for providing travel suggestions.
+Lady H. experimented with web scraping to extract recommendations from popular travel websites and also tried renowned tools like [Langchain][1].
+However, after weighing factors such as output quality, user experience, and financial cost, Lady H. ultimately decided to use the OpenAI API.

-Building a product provides lots of learnings.
-Lady H. is wondering whether her personality belongs to minority group that without coming up with a satisfying solution, she can't stop thinking better solutions.
+Building a product offers numerous learning opportunities.
+Lady H. wonders if her personality belongs to a minority group that cannot stop thinking about better solutions until a satisfying one is found.
 How about you?
 [Share your product development stories here!][4]

-Also keep in mind friends, sometimes, you need to take a good rest first, and after returning back to work, you will have even better ideas!
+Also, keep in mind, friends, that sometimes you need to take a good rest first.
+After returning to work, you may find that you have even better ideas!

 #